KNehe/smart_content_platform/Readme.md

 ![Ollama](https://img.shields.io/badge/Ollama-000000?style=for-the-badge&logo=ollama&logoColor=white)
 ![JWT](https://img.shields.io/badge/JWT-000000?style=for-the-badge&logo=JSON%20web%20tokens&logoColor=white)

+- Learn how to create it on [YouTube](https://youtu.be/Jn1O3SL1jO0)

 The **Smart Content Recommendation and Generation Platform** is a Django-based web application that leverages the **Ollama API** to generate and recommend content.
 It provides features like AI-powered content generation, summarization, and tag-based recommendations.
 Users can register, authenticate, and manage their generated content seamlessly.

 ---